Lightning-AI/LitServe/README.md

 python server.py
 ```

-### Query the server
+### Test the server

-Run this command on your CLI to query the server:
+Run this command on your terminal to test the server:

 ```bash
 curl -X POST http://127.0.0.1:8000/predict -H "Content-Type: application/json" -d '{"input": 4.0}'
 ```

-### Summary
-[LitAPI](https://lightning.ai/docs/litserve/api-reference/litapi) gives full control to build scalable compound AI systems (1 or more models).
-[LitServer](https://lightning.ai/docs/litserve/api-reference/litserver) handles optimizations like batching, auto-GPU scaling, etc...

 <details>
   <summary>Example of a custom Python client</summary>